Fred Dingledy, Reference Librarian

 Fancier, but pricier

 These stores also offer the full range of items you'd normally expect from a grocery store, but their offerings tend to be a bit higher-end, with corresponding prices.

-Very nice stuff, great butcher, bakery (try their king cakes around Mardi Gras, too), and seafood area.
+Very nice stuff, great butcher, bakery (try their king cakes around Mardi Gras too), and seafood area.
 Good wine and beer selection.
-Expensive, no discount cards.
-Go here for stuff like meat, baked goods (they also have a very good king cake before Mardi Gras), and produce, and go elsewhere for packaged goods that will be the same no matter where you get it.
+Expensive, no discount cards - go here for stuff like meat, baked goods (they also have a very good king cake before Mardi Gras), and produce, and go elsewhere for packaged goods that will be the same no matter where you get them.

-Relatively new to the area.
-Very nice meat, seafood, produce, and ready-to-eat items, as well as a decent international section.
+Good meat, seafood, produce, and ready-to-eat items, as well as a decent international section.
 Decent wine and beer selection.
-Prices are high, but you can get good discounts with their VIC Card, which is free.
-However, the store wants your drivers license number to get a discount card, something the other stores don't.
+Prices are high, but you can get good discounts with their free VIC Card - note, however, that HT requires you to give them your drivers license number to get one, which the other stores don't.
 Bonus: one of the two stores on this list open 24 hours.

 "The Pottery" is a collection of several different types of stores.
 The food store here is probably your best bet in the Williamsburg area for any type of exotic item you can't find elsewhere.
 Also expensive.